 With 95% of the park in the ocean, it’s going to be really hard to visit the park without going on a boat tour.
 We did a 3 hour tour with Heritage of Biscayne and there were only 3 other people on our giant boat!
 You will learn about the amazing history of the park and visit Boca Chita Key, where you can see the lighthouse, wander around and explore and just hang out on their pristine beaches.

-If you like snorkeling, there are boat tours that will take you to some amazing snorkel sites.
+If you like snorkeling, there are boat tours that will take you to some amazing snorkel sites in Biscayne National Park.
 You can also snorkel right on Boca Chita Key, where the water is clear and shallow.
+Snorkeling is one of the best things to do in Biscayne National Park.

 Kayaking and Stand Up Paddleboarding

-Both of these activities are available as well within the park, and there are even boat tours that will take you to the best spots.
+Kayaking and paddleboarding are available as well in Biscayne National Park, and there are even boat tours that will take you to the best spots.

 Junior Ranger Program